srfoster65/arg_init/docs/usage.md

 If the environment variable "MYAPP_ARG!" is set to "hello world" and the program is run again, it will still display "10", as arguments have priority over environment variables.

-If the program is modified to not pass any parameters into the call to my_func() as shown below:
+If the program is modified to not pass any arguments into the call to my_func() as shown below:

 ```python
 from arg_init import ArgInit, Arg